 MV Marco Polo Overview

-While most Similan Islands liveaboard diving trips include transfers from Phuket by land to the neighbouring province of Phang Nga, MV Marco Polo guests board directly from Phuket.
-Setting sail early in the evening everyone gets to know one another over dinner.
+New for 2021-2022 season MV Marco Polo sails from Khao Lak, reducing time at sea.
+The 4D/4N trips depart in the evening everyone gets to know one another over dinner.
 This is an excellent way to start any trip.
+There are also 3D/2N trips that go directly to Thailand's best dive sites, and these depart in the morning.
 The boat's guest capacity is limited to 12 lucky divers, ensuring more space all around the boat, especially on the dive platform.
 EANx certified divers can get Nitrox fills for free throughout the trip.

-The boat has twin cabins with bunk beds, double cabins for couples, and a honeymoon suite, which gets prime position at the front of the boat.
-New for October 2021, all cabins have air conditioning and private en-suite bathrooms.
+The boat now has brand-new twin-bunk cabins.
+New for November 2021, all cabins have air conditioning and private en-suite bathrooms.
 There is plenty of space for just 12 lucky guests to relax, socialize, or find somewhere to be alone.
 And there’s a large, covered diving deck for everyone to enter or exit the water safely.

 Like most Similan diving boats, MV Marco Polo and her crew make sure that each diving group is small and the levels of divers in each group are similar.
 This is the best way to ensure that everyone enjoys the best underwater experience possible and can spend up to an hour on each dive.
 Before, between and after each day’s diving there is delicious food served, which includes both Thai and European cuisine.
 Comforts, such as audio and visual entertainment systems are available for relaxing or showing the day’s diving videos.